 Crystal Clear Terms of Credit

 The credit terms should be crystal clear and should be documented, agreed and duly signed by the parties.
-It applies to both creditors (liquidity providers) and debtors (liquidity users) simply because both are relevant for liquidity considerations.
+It applies to both creditors (liquidity providers) and debtors (liquidity users).
 This avoids a lot of nuisance related to legal suits, post-supply negotiations, rebates, discounts, time of payment, collecting interest on delayed payments, etc.

 Cash Flow Forecasting